EconomyLens.com

 US President Donald Trump speaks during the Asia-Pacific Economic Cooperation (APEC) CEO Summit at the Gyeongju Arts Center in Gyeongju . ©AFP

-Gyeongju (South Korea) (AFP) – US President Donald Trump voiced optimism Wednesday on the eve of crunch trade talks with China’s Xi Jinping, while also announcing that a deal with South Korea was “pretty much” finalised.
-Agreeing a truce in the US-China trade war in the meeting with Xi on Thursday in South Korea would mark a fitting grand finale to Trump’s Asia tour marked by praise, pomp, and presents.
+Gyeongju (South Korea) (AFP) – US President Donald Trump voiced optimism Wednesday on the eve of crunch trade talks with China’s Xi Jinping, while also announcing that a deal with South Korea was “pretty much” finalized.
+Agreeing to a truce in the US-China trade war in the meeting with Xi on Thursday in South Korea would mark a fitting grand finale to Trump’s Asia tour, which has been characterized by praise, pomp, and presents.

 Related

-But a new meeting between Trump and North Korean leader Kim Jong Un at the close of the marathon voyage looked unlikely, with the US president saying “timing” didn’t work out.
-Beijing said the talks between Xi and Trump would take place in South Korea’s Busan, with the US leader telling reporters “a lot of problems are going to be solved” at the “great meeting”.
-Global markets will zero in on the outcome to determine whether Trump and Xi can draw a line under a tussle that has snarled supply chains and unsettled businesses the world over.
+However, a new meeting between Trump and North Korean leader Kim Jong Un at the close of the marathon voyage looked unlikely, with the US president stating that “timing” didn’t work out.
+Beijing announced that the talks between Xi and Trump would take place in South Korea’s Busan, with the US leader telling reporters, “a lot of problems are going to be solved” at the “great meeting”.
+Global markets will focus on the outcome to determine whether Trump and Xi can draw a line under a tussle that has snarled supply chains and unsettled businesses worldwide.

-Trump’s three-country Asia tour has seen Malaysia, Japan, and South Korea lavishing the US president with praise and showering him with gifts.
-New Japanese premier Sanae Takaichi said she would nominate Trump for the Nobel Peace Prize and gave him a putter owned by assassinated ex-leader Shinzo Abe, a close friend of the US president, plus a gold-plated golf ball.
-Not to be outdone, the US leader disembarked in South Korea to the strains of the 1970s disco anthem and Trump rally standard “Y.M.C.A.”, which was thumped out by a military band.
+Trump’s three-country Asia tour has seen Malaysia, Japan, and South Korea showering the US president with praise and gifts.
+New Japanese premier Sanae Takaichi expressed her intention to nominate Trump for the Nobel Peace Prize and presented him with a putter owned by assassinated ex-leader Shinzo Abe, who was a close friend of the US president, along with a gold-plated golf ball.
+Not to be outdone, the US leader disembarked in South Korea amidst the strains of the 1970s disco anthem and Trump rally standard “Y.M.C.A.”, played by a military band.

-President Lee Jae Myung — sporting a golden tie — conferred upon Trump South Korea’s highest order and gave him a replica of an ancient golden crown.
+President Lee Jae Myung, sporting a golden tie, conferred upon Trump South Korea’s highest order and presented him with a replica of an ancient golden crown.
 “It’s a great honour,” the US president said of the award.
 “I’d like to wear it right now.”
-South Korea’s presidential office said Wednesday’s state dinner for the APEC summit in Gyeongju would feature a golden citrus dessert and a gold-adorned brownie.
+South Korea’s presidential office stated that Wednesday’s state dinner for the APEC summit in Gyeongju would feature a golden citrus dessert and a gold-adorned brownie.
+In July, Trump announced that Washington had agreed to cut tariffs on South Korean imports to 15 percent in exchange for a $350-billion investment pledge.
+Steep auto tariffs had remained in place, and the two governments were still divided over the structure of the investment pledge, but Trump said at the APEC dinner that the deal had been “reached” before appearing to walk back to say that it was “pretty much” finalized.

 © 2024 AFP